A01748760/pyhthonEssentials/README.md

-# pyhthonEssentials
+# pyhthonScripts
-Python Essential Learning
+Python Scripts

-Repository with Python excercises
+Repository with diverse Python scripts used to learn and practice